-In addition to data elaboration and analyses, the contractor also provided updated versions of the Protocol and Forms for this year aerial survey and the updated design of the survey, due to the slightly changed definition of Area A. Moreover, the contractor provided materials and acted as tutor at the training course that was organized for members of the aerial survey crews.
+In addition to data elaboration and analyses, the contractor also provided updated versions of the Protocol (Annex 1a, document no. 1) and Forms (Annex 1a, document no. 2) for this year aerial survey and the updated design of the survey, due to the slightly changed definition of Area A. Moreover, the contractor provided materials and acted as tutor at the training course that was organized for members of the aerial survey crews.
 Finally, given the changes in the methodology, all historical GBYP aerial survey data was re-analysed to produce standardized series of the abundance index.
-Additionally, the data base was revised to ensure that all sightings refer to adult and not to juvenile bluefin tuna.
+Additionally, the data were cleaned to ensure that all refer to adult and not to juvenile bluefin tuna.